 Trade accounts receivable do not bear interest and are typically not collateralized.
-The Company performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for doubtful accounts.
-Uncollectible accounts are charged to expense when deemed uncollectible, and accounts receivable are presented net of an allowance for doubtful accounts.
+The Company performs ongoing credit evaluations of its customers' financial condition and maintains an allowance for expected credit losses.
+Uncollectible accounts are charged to expense when deemed uncollectible, and accounts receivable are presented net of an allowance for expected credit losses.
 Accounts receivable are deemed past due in accordance with the contractual terms of the agreement.
 Actual losses may differ from the Company's estimates and could be material to the Company's consolidated financial position, results of operations and cash flows.
-The allowance for doubtful accounts was \$13,619 and \$11,997 as of December 31, 2022 and 2021, respectively.
+The allowance for expected credit losses was \$7,415 and \$13,619 as of December 31, 2023 and 2022, respectively.